nashpaz123/hit-counter/README.md

 Go to the newly created directory
 `cd hit-counter`

-The docker-compose builds and tags the docker images before running the containers.
+The docker composition builds and tags the docker images before running the containers, unless the image hit-counter_myapp has already been created.

+Optional: The image can be created manually by running:
+`docker build -t hit-counter_myapp_1 .`

 1. run `docker-compose up -d `